tokio-rs/website/content/blog/2020-04-preemption.md

 stutttering problem from a heuristic based scheduler will result in far greater latency variations.

-The most common follow up question I've received after this is "doesn't the Go scheduler automatically detect blocked tasks?".
+The most common follow-up question I've received after this is "doesn't the Go scheduler automatically detect blocked tasks?".
 The short answer is: no. Doing so would result in the same stuttering problems as mentioned above.
 Also, Go has no need to have generalized blocked task detection because Go is able to